hyperledger/fabric/docs/source/create_channel/create_channel_participation.md

 Follow the instructions in the [ordering service deployment guide](../deployorderer/ordererdeploy.html) to build an ordering service with three ordering nodes.
 Note that when you configure the `orderer.yaml` file for each orderer, you will need to make modifications to the [`ChannelParticipation`](../deployorderer/ordererchecklist.html#channelparticipation) and [`General.BoostrapMethod`](../deployorderer/ordererchecklist.html#general-bootstrapmethod) parameters to leverage this feature.

 - `General.BootstrapMethod` - Set this value to `none`.
-Because the system channel is no longer required, the `orderer.yaml` file on each orderer needs to be configured with `BootstrapMethod: none` which means that no bootstrap block is required or used to start up the orderer.
+Because the system channel is no longer supported, the `orderer.yaml` file on each orderer needs to be configured with `BootstrapMethod: none` which means that no bootstrap block is required or used to start up the orderer.
 - `Admin.ListenAddress` - The orderer admin server address (host and port) that can be used by the `osnadmin` command to configure channels on the ordering service.
 This value should be a unique `host:port` combination to avoid conflicts.
 - `Admin.TLS.Enabled:` - Technically this can be set to `false`, but this is not recommended.
 In general, you should always set this value to `true`.
 - `Admin.TLS.PrivateKey:` - The path to and file name of the orderer private key issued by the TLS CA.
 - `Admin.TLS.Certificate:` - The path to and file name of the orderer signed certificate issued by the TLS CA.
 - `Admin.TLS.ClientAuthRequired:` This value must be set to `true`.
 Note that while mutual TLS is required for all operations on the orderer Admin endpoint, the entire network is not required to use Mutual TLS.
 - `Admin.TLS.ClientRootCAs:` - The path to and file name of the admin client TLS CA Root certificate.
 In the folder structure above, this is `admin-client/client-tls-ca-cert.pem`.
-- `ChannelParticipation.Enabled:` - Set this value to `true` to enable this feature on the orderer.
+- `ChannelParticipation.Enabled:` - Since the system channel is no longer supported, this value must be set to `true`.

 **Start each orderer**